CrossCTF/crossctf.github.io/_posts/2013-05-23-Registration.md

 	CrossVillage Track : 5.5 Hrs (9 am to 3.00 pm)
 	LOCATION : SgInnovate’s BASH @ One-north

-**Finalists will receive a Goodie Bag, Event T-shirt, Event Landyards and some additional free stuff!!**
+**Finalists will receive a Goodie Bag, Event T-shirt, Event Lanyards and some additional free stuff!!**

 ---